Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-This structure of the neural updating operators also illustrates how learning is intertwined with handcrafting the inputs to the network.
-In fact, many learned iterative networks are variants of \eqref{eq:LearnedGradientMethod} with specific form on the neural updating operators:
+The way the neural updating operators enter into \eqref{eq:LearnedGradientMethod} determines how learning is intertwined with handcrafted components.
+In fact, many learned iterative networks are variants of \eqref{eq:LearnedGradientMethod} where one applies specific handcrafted updates on $\signalother:=\grad\operator{Q}_{\data}(\signal)$.
+Simplified these can be summarised as: